Department of Veterans Affairs.

-E. Approach: Grantees will be expected to use grant funds to enhance coordination of health care and other benefits for eligible participants.
+E. Approach: Grantees will be expected to use grant funds to enhance Start Printed Page 33473coordination of health care and other benefits for eligible participants.
 This funding is not intended to provide veteran direct care and benefit programs.
 This program necessitates the grantee having or developing collaborative working relationships with a wide range of health care and other benefit service providers to facilitate referrals for needed services.
 It is anticipated that the majority of the services will be provided by the grantee through active and direct referrals to other providers in the grantee's location.

 F. VA's Goals and Objectives for Funds Awarded Under this Notice: In accordance with 38 CFR part 64, VA will evaluate an applicant's ability to meet VA's goals and objectives for this grant program.
 VA's goals and objectives include the following: providing outreach services, to include making personal contact with eligible participants; providing comprehensive assessments on the needs of eligible participants; providing coordination of health care and other benefits for eligible participants; conducting post-referral and post-appointment communications with eligible participants to ensure satisfaction with the outcome; similar communications will also occur with collaborating providers to ensure health care and benefits were rendered; increasing the coordination among the organizations providing care and benefits services to eligible participants; increasing the availability and access of care and benefits to eligible participants by collaborating with community-based providers.